I knew I was in trouble as soon as I finished reading Eka Kurniawan’s “Beauty is a Wound”.

 An MFA writer’s story is like an expat’s travel guide.
-Sure you gave me the itinerary, but you are a different person than the native, and as long as there is a native’s unstructured rambling, I shall always reach for the native’s untrained tale than the visitor’s sophistry.
-Unless I want to read a work to understand a story from someone who is trained and bleached.
+Sure you gave me the itinerary, but you are a different person than the native, and as long as there is a native’s unstructured rambling, I shall always reach for the native’s untrained tale than the visitor’s sophistry, unless I want to read a work to understand a story from someone who is trained and bleached.

 I do not know how much I am justified in doing that.

 I read Celeste Ng’s work, but all I could think of was “this is a tale that is written by someone who has deliberately trained herself to tell a tale”.
 There was no urgency to tell the tale.
 The tale has been born out of a carefully planned journey.
-A journey I find clinical and rather boring.
+A journey I find clinical, calculating, and rather boring.

 Maybe I have lost the art of reading casually.
 Maybe I have complicated what should be a simple past time.

-There are obvious pitfalls to this approach.
+I realize there are obvious pitfalls to this approach.

 It is slightly heavyhanded in dismissing and categorizing the human struggles of the authors.
 Surprisingly, I am ok with that.
 I think there are largely objective bands of hardships for humanity.
 Writing without conviction under the pretext of literary license is not what I call good authorship, nor is feeling proud of reading such works good readership.

-In the light of newly discovered facts about authors constantly surfacing, their works move up or down in significance.
+In the light of newly discovered facts about authors constantly surfacing, their works move up or down in personal significance.
 Therefore it is always a moving weight that is attached to a story.

 It is burdensome.